Mahmud1087/HNG13/stage-0/README.md

-# Profile Card Component
+# Profile

-A fully accessible, responsive profile card built with semantic HTML, modern CSS, and vanilla JavaScript.
+A fully accessible, responsive profile built with semantic HTML, modern CSS, and vanilla JavaScript.
 Designed for automated testing with comprehensive `data-testid` attributes.

 ## 🚀 Quick Start